Eilidh Doyle

-Eilidh Doyle (pronounced AY-lee /eɪli/; née Child; born 20 February 1987) is a retired British track and field athlete.
+Eilidh Doyle (pronounced AY-lee /eɪli/; née Child; born 20 February 1987) is a British retired track and field athlete.
 Originally running as Eilidh Child, she specialised in the 400 metres hurdles outdoors, and the 400 metres flat indoors, as well as competing in the 4 × 400 metres relay on both surfaces.
 She represented Great Britain at the 2012 Olympic Games in London, and won an Olympic bronze medal in the 4 × 400 metres relay at the 2016 Games in Rio de Janeiro.
 Individually, she is the 2014 European Champion and a three-time Commonwealth silver medalist (2010, 2014 and 2018) in the 400 metres hurdles.

 In a career marked by consistency, longevity and a particular skill in relay running, in which she was twice a European Champion, Doyle is one of the few athletes to have won medals at every senior international championship theoretically available to her.
 With 17 medals from major championships, Doyle retired as the most decorated Scottish track and field athlete of all time.
 In addition to her European titles, and Olympic and Commonwealth Games medals, Doyle's honours include three World Championship relay medals (2013, 2015, and 2017), a World Athletics Relays medal in 2015, 2 Diamond League podiums, European Team Championships medals, a Continental Cup medal representing Europe, and individual medals in 400 metres in both World and European Indoor championships.

-Doyle reached four global outdoor finals, with a 5th place finish at the World Championships her strongest placement.
+Doyle reached four global outdoor finals, with a 5th-place finish at the World Championships her strongest placement.
 As of 31 December 2022, Doyle remained the Scottish record holder for the 400 metres hurdles with 54.09 sec (2016) and the indoor 400 metres with 51.45 sec (2013).
 Doyle is a seven-time British, four-time Scottish national champion at the time of her retirement.